dkleftogi/cfDNA_AnalysisPipeline/README.md

 ## Publication

-Title: Detection of genomic alterations in breast cancer using circulating free DNA sequencing
+Title: Detection of genomic alterations in breast cancer with circulating free DNA sequencing

 Journal: N/A